Plasmatronics/Frontend-Assessment/README.md

 _components_: This is where all the meat is.
 I have a sub folder for the aside and then one for the main page, then a file not in either folder that is used for the layout.
 Again, I could have done this in the page folder but there would have had to have been state there, which is a no no for me personally.\

+_components_: A seperate folder to create hook logic that will be helpful throughout our app and that we want to keep seperate.\

 ## Potential Improvements

 There are some improvements I would definitely like to make and I very well might in a few hours:\
 -Fixing the Colors for dark Mode\
 -add a custom icon+ change current icons to a more expansive icon pack.\

+## Final Question

+I notice my code strucutre is triangular in the sense that a parent has many children components.
+Lets say AppLayout > MainLayout > SeardchbarWithButtons > BasicSearchbar.... is this a problem?\
+Should i be coding in a manner where I limit the amount of children components if possible?
+Talk more ab this on call...\

 ## Extras (DONT NEED TO READ)